bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-12-Ignite-thm-walkthrough.md

 title: 'Ignite - TryHackMe Walkthrough'
 date: 2020-07-12 00:00:00
 featured_image: '/images/posts/ignite-thm.png'
-excerpt: A new start-up has a few issues with their web server.
+excerpt: A new start-up has a few issues with their web server, who mis-configured their CMS.
 ---
 ![](/images/posts/ignite-thm.png)